DetlevCM/lustre-build-instructions/lustre_server_rocky9.x_patchless_wiki.md

 # dnf install ./lustre-resource-agents-2.16.58_104_g6c4537f-1.el9.x86_64.rpm
 ```

-For a local test on Rocky Linux, it gis necessary to set the hostname (assuming it is not already set):
+For a local test on Rocky Linux, it is necessary to set the hostname (assuming it is not already set):

 ```bash
 hostnamectl set-hostname localhost